ammilam/llm-comparison-tool/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your API keys:
+3. Edit the `.env` file in the root directory with your API keys:
    ```
    GOOGLE_PROJECT_ID="your-google-project-id"
    OPENAI_API_KEY="your-openai-api-key"